Our 'small school' Ethos

 Small school - Big outcomes.

-Though it offers boarding for high school-aged children, most of its students are local day students who reside in the Scenic Rim and lower Logan shire regions of the Gold Coast hinterlands.
-In many ways, the school reflects the time-tested approach of old English schools who believe that by maintaining the highest standards of dress, behaviour, mutual respect and work ethic, its students will develop positive habits that in turn evoke self-belief and success on whatever pathways their individual strengths and passions lead them.
+Though we offer boarding for high school-aged children, most Kooralbyn students are local day students who reside in the Scenic Rim and lower Logan shire regions of the Gold Coast hinterlands.
+In many ways, the school aspires to reflect the time-tested approach of old English schools who believe that by maintaining the highest standards of dress, behaviour, mutual respect and work ethic, its students will develop positive habits that in turn evoke self-belief and success on whatever pathways their individual strengths and passions lead them.

 Our school’s motto is: Absol Fiducia – Absolute Self Belief.

 Our student pledge is: As a Kooralbyn student I pledge, to believe in myself and strive to be the best that I can be, because anything is possible, when I’m the best that I can be.

 Our Four Core Values: TKIS : Tenacity - Kindness - Integrity - Self-Belief

 For decades, our small school has been seeking to inspire young people to believe in themselves and embrace the four core values that will equip them for success and happiness well beyond their school years.
 These four qualities are integral to the identity of our school and the hundreds of proud graduates who have passed through our portals.